Upper Bounds on the Capacities of Noncontrollable Finite-State Channels with/without Feedback: DYNAMIC PROGRAMMING FOR SOURCE OPTIMIZATION

-Substituting~(\ref{rate3too}) into~(\ref{rate3}), we can see that the problem to find the upper bound $\mathcal{I}_{FB,SI}^*(u,v)$ is equivalent to an infinite-horizon average reward per stage stochastic control problem~\cite{Bertsekas05,Bertsekas07}.
-In fact, the stochastic control system has the form
+Substituting~(\ref{rate3too}) into~(\ref{rate3}), we can see that the problem to find the upper bound $\mathcal{I}^{*}_{FB,SI}(u,v)$ is equivalent to the following discrete-time {\em infinite-horizon average reward per stage stochastic control problem}~(ARSCP)~\cite{Bertsekas05,Bertsekas07,Arapostathis93}, which is referred to as {\bf Problem~A} for convenience.